20% off your first purchase with code: SHOP24

-If there's one thing I've learned in almost 20 years of being a teacher it's how to utilize volunteers in the classroom.
+If there is one thing I’ve learned in almost 20 years of being a teacher, it’s how to utilize volunteers in the classroom.
 As a new teacher, I never asked for volunteers.
 In fact, I avoided it.
-Having my students' parents in the classroom made me nervous and I really didn't know what to have them do.
+Having my students’ parents in the classroom made me nervous and I really didn’t know the best way to utilize them.

 How to Recruit Parent Volunteers